jpratt9/john-pratt.com/src/frontend/content/posts/how-to-secure-web-applications/index.md

 This ensures that even if a malicious string somehow bypassed your validation *and* your sanitization and ended up in your database, it would be neutralized at the last possible moment.
 When the browser sees `&lt;script&gt;`, it simply displays the text "<script>" on the screen instead of trying to run a script.

 This simple but powerful technique should be handled automatically by your templating engine or framework whenever you display user-supplied content.
 Proper output encoding is what ultimately protects your users.
-By layering these three strategies—validation, sanitization, and encoding—you build a truly robust defense against injection attacks.
+By layering these three strategies - validation, sanitization, and encoding - you build a truly robust defense against injection attacks.

 ## Protecting Data Through Encryption and Secure Configuration

 Let's be blunt: if you're handling user data, you have to assume someone is actively trying to steal it.
-Protecting that data isn't just a "best practice"—it's your core responsibility.
+Protecting that data isn't just a "best practice" - it's your core responsibility.
 The goal is to make any stolen data completely useless to an attacker, and that's where **encryption** and a rock-solid **secure configuration** become your best friends.

 ![Image](https://cdn.outrank.so/fa6f58f4-0556-42c4-aa95-73bd51bc70b8/50f2d45a-c5a8-487e-9dd5-ebd0110bf07b.jpg)